Modern-Viking/fastNotes/README.md

 - https://github.com/Modern-Viking/fastNotes

 ## Instructions
-Install the necessary npm packages and then run the file.
-Follow the command line prompts and the app will return an html file with the appropriate information entered.
+Follow the link to the deployed application and click "get started".  from the /notes page you can add, delete, and see previous messages.
+Enjoy the app!!

 ## Credits